-At March 31, 2020, we had 360 full time equivalent employees.
+At September 30, 2020, we had 374 full time equivalent employees.
 The employees are not represented by a collective bargaining unit.
 We provide our employees with a comprehensive benefit program, some of which is contributory.
 We consider our employee relations to be good.

-REGULATORY DEVELOPMENTS
+RECENT REGULATORY DEVELOPMENTS

 The Bank remains attentive to the current regulatory environment in light of the regulatory agencies' risk-based approach to examinations.
-Regulatory changes and the complexity of new and amended rules have resulted in lack of clarity and uncertainties which could pose an increased risk of noncompliance.
+Regulatory changes and the complexity of new and amended rules have resulted in challenges and uncertainties which could pose an increased risk of noncompliance.
 Various significant mortgage rules require monitoring by means of testing, validation of results, additional training, and further research or consultation to assist with ongoing compliance.